 Places are available for state-funded primary schools in England to become part of this programme from September 2020.
 Two teachers from each participant school will attend six half-day meetings during the school year, and lead teaching for mastery development in their own school.

 There is no charge for participation in the programme and schools receive some funding as a contribution to cover costs.
-They are also eligible to claim financial help towards the cost of buying maths textbooks.

 If you are interested in joining a Teaching for Mastery Work Group from September 2020, contact your local Maths Hub.